Lettuce: Markets

+Uses

-Culinary use
+Culinary

 As described around 50 AD, lettuce leaves were often cooked and served by the Romans with an oil-and-vinegar dressing; however, smaller leaves were sometimes eaten raw.
 During the 81–96 AD reign of Domitian, the tradition of serving a lettuce salad before a meal began.
 Post-Roman Europe continued the tradition of poaching lettuce, mainly with large romaine types, as well as the method of pouring a hot oil and vinegar mixture over the leaves.

 Today, the majority of lettuce is grown for its leaves, although one type is grown for its stem and one for its seeds, which are made into an oil.
 Most lettuce is used in salads, either alone or with other greens, vegetables, meats and cheeses.
 Romaine lettuce is often used for Caesar salads.
 Lettuce leaves can also be found in soups, sandwiches and wraps, while the stems are eaten both raw and cooked.

 The consumption of lettuce in China developed differently from in Western countries, due to health risks and cultural aversion to eating raw leaves; Chinese "salads" are composed of cooked vegetables and are served hot or cold.
 Lettuce is also used in a larger variety of dishes than in Western countries, contributing to a range of dishes including bean curd and meat dishes, soups and stir-frys plain or with other vegetables.
 Stem lettuce, widely consumed in China, is eaten either raw or cooked, the latter primarily in soups and stir-frys.
 Lettuce is also used as a primary ingredient in the preparation of lettuce soup.

-Nutritional content

-Depending on the variety, lettuce is an excellent source (20% of the Daily Value, DV, or higher) of vitamin K (97% DV) and vitamin A (21% DV) (table), with higher concentrations of the provitamin A compound, beta-carotene, found in darker green lettuces, such as romaine.
-With the exception of the iceberg variety, lettuce is also a good source (10–19% DV) of folate and iron (table).
+Nutrition

+Raw iceberg lettuce is 96% water, 3% carbohydrates, and contains negligible protein and fat (table).
+In a reference amount of 100 g, iceberg lettuce supplies 14 calories and is a rich source (20% or more of the Daily Value, DV) of vitamin K (20% DV), with no other micronutrients in significant content (table).

+In lettuce varieties with dark green leaves, such as romaine (also called cos), vitamin A contents are appreciable due to the presence of the provitamin A compound, beta-carotene.
+Dark green varieties of lettuce also contain moderate amounts of calcium and iron.
+The edible spine and ribs of the lettuce plant supply dietary fiber, while micronutrients are contained in the leaf portion.